-In this blog post I’m going to describe the home lab I built to test the basic functionalities of 802.1X port-based authentication with Cisco switches and Cisco ISE.
+In this blog post I’m going to describe the configuration commands needed to configure dot1x authentication, as well as the home lab I built to test the basic functionalities of 802.1X port-based authentication with Cisco switches and Cisco ISE.

 802.1x Port-based authentication Home lab topology

 - one router, the image version does not matter

 - Windows 7 Lite: check this article for all details about Windows 7 Lite for Unetlab.

 - Cisco ISE 184.108.40.2066

 - Vmware Workstation 12 Pro